RuntimeError123/hass-mc66c/README.md

 The script has been tested with the following destinations / settings:

-- http met password
+- http with password
-- http zonder password
+- http without password
-- https met password
+- https with password
-- mqtt met encryptie en password
+- mqtt with TLS1.2 and password
-- mqtt zonder encryptie en password
+- mqtt without encryption and without password